-- The assets and deferred outflows of resources of the governmental activities of the District exceeded its liabilities and deferred inflows of resources at the close of the year ending June 30, 2017 by \$558 thousand (net position).
-However, \$3.3 million is net investment in capital assets. - The assets and deferred outflows of resources of the business-type activities of the District exceeded its liabilities and deferred inflows of resources at the close of the year ending June 30, 2017 by \$25.5 million (net position).
-However, \$27.6 million is net investment in capital assets. - The District's total governmental activities net position increased by approximately \$869 thousand for the year ended June 30, 2017.
-The increase in net position can mostly be attributed to the resumption of the User Fee revenue from Cal-Am rate payers.
-Depreciation expenses for the year were \$341,936. - The District's total business-type activities net position increased by approximately \$1.6 million for the year ended June 30, 2017.
-The increase in net position can mostly be attributed to deferral of capital projects included in the current year water rates.
-Amortization expenses for the year were \$1,607,679. - Capital outlay and capitalized project expenditures of \$1,275,228 consisted mostly of funds expended to construct an additional injection well for the District's Aquifer Storage & Recovery Project, routine computer equipment upgrades, transportation equipment and upgrades to the reclamation project.
+- The assets and deferred outflows of resources of the governmental activities of the District exceeded its liabilities and deferred inflows of resources at the close of the year ending June 30, 2018 by \$7.2 million (net position).
+However, \$3.4 million is net investment in capital assets. - The assets and deferred outflows of resources of the business-type activities of the District exceeded its liabilities and deferred inflows of resources at the close of the year ending June 30, 2018 by \$27.7 million (net position).
+However, \$28.6 million is net investment in capital assets. - A prior period adjustment in the amount of \$2,279,554 was made to reduce beginning net position of the governmental activities due to the implementation of GASB 75. - The District's total governmental activities net position increased by approximately \$9.0 million (excluding the impact of the prior period adjustment) for the year ended June 30, 2018.
+The increase in net position can mostly be attributed to the resumption of the User Fee revenue from Cal-Am rate payers and reimbursements received for the Pure Water Monterey Project.
+Depreciation expenses for the year were \$359,361. - The District's total business-type activities net position increased by approximately \$2.2 million for the year ended June 30, 2018.
+The increase in net position can mostly be attributed to increased water sales.
+Amortization expenses for the year were \$1,617,720. - Capital outlay and capitalized project expenditures of \$1,206,764 consisted mostly of funds expended for Los Padres long term plan, Sleepy Hollow facility upgrade, Aquifer Storage & Recovery backflush basin, water demand database upgrade, routine computer equipment and software upgrades, transportation equipment and upgrades to the reclamation project.